 Matthew 20:28 reminds us that Jesus didn’t come to be served, but to serve others.
-Putting the needs of others before your own as a Cell Group is a great way to be more like Jesus.
+Putting the needs of others before your own as a Community Group is a great way to be more like Jesus.
 Check out the list of opportunities below and pick a few options for your group this season!

 Serve in the Community.

 Phone: (515) 282-4822

 About: Freedom for Youth Ministries, founded in Des Moines in 2003, is a non-profit on a mission to reach Iowa’s youth with the gospel of Jesus Christ.
 Our role is to unite and empower Christian communities to reach young people from kindergarten through 22-years-old with programs that help them stay in school, learn life skills, prepare for the workplace, and develop healthy relationships.
 Our programs include tutoring, after-school activities, meals, and supportive employment training all centered on the message of Jesus Christ’s saving grace.

 Meals for the Heartland